Queensland Corrective Services encourages prisoners to maintain strong links with their family and friends during their time in prison.

 Each visitor's security clearance will be updated every 12 months.

-Once clearance is granted by the correctional centre, you will be able to make a visits booking.
+Once clearance is granted by the correctional centre, you will be able to make a visit booking.
 All personal visits to a prisoner MUST be booked in advance during nominated booking times.

 Don't forget, you will need to bring approved identification with you EVERY time you visit the correctional centre.

 There are very strict rules about what you can wear when visiting a prisoner.
 You must wear proper shoes or sandals (no thongs), and your clothes must be clean and in good condition.
-You will not be allowed to wear clothes with obscene or offensive words or diagrams on them, or clothes that are revealing.
+You will not be allowed to wear clothes with obscene or offensive words diagrams or gang related symbols on them, or clothes that are revealing.

 You are allowed to wear your wedding or engagement ring, but please remove all other jewellery before you come to the prison.